eunomia-bpf/bpf-developer-tutorial/README.md

 ## Why write this tutorial?

 In the process of learning eBPF, we have been inspired and helped by the [bcc python developer tutorial](src/bcc-documents/tutorial_bcc_python_developer.md).
-However, from the current perspective, using libbpf to develop eBPF applications is a relatively better choice.
-However, there seems to be few tutorials that focus on eBPF development based on libbpf and BPF CO-RE, introducing it through examples and tools.
-Therefore, we initiated this project, adopting a similar organization method as the bcc python developer tutorial, but using CO-RE's libbpf for development.
+However, from the current perspective, using `libbpf` to develop eBPF applications is a relatively better choice.

-This project is mainly based on [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap) and [eunomia-bpf](https://github.com/eunomia-bpf/eunomia-bpf) frameworks, and uses eunomia-bpf to help simplify the development of some user-space libbpf eBPF code, allowing developers to focus on kernel-space eBPF code development.
+This project is mainly based on [libbpf](https://github.com/libbpf/libbpf) frameworks.

 > - We also provide a small tool called GPTtrace, which uses ChatGPT to automatically write eBPF programs and trace Linux systems through natural language descriptions.
 This tool allows you to interactively learn eBPF programs: [GPTtrace](https://github.com/eunomia-bpf/GPTtrace)
 > - Feel free to raise any questions or issues related to eBPF learning, or bugs encountered in practice, in the issue or discussion section of this repository.
 We will do our best to help you!